-- 2.2.5 The Common Investment Fund is expected to have multiple global equity pools to manage the high allocation to this asset class.
-The focus of the global equities pools is to invest in global equities which are constituents of the MSCI All-Country World Index.
-Each pool is permitted some flexibility to invest a small portion of its overall portfolio in equity from countries outside the MSCI All-Country World Index, or in cash when deemed desirable by the investment manager. - 2.2.6 The pool seeks to generate returns which are in excess of those generated by the global market benchmark. - 2.2.7 Each global equity pool seeks to earn long-term returns by allocating its assets to a well-diversified mix of Global equities.
-Equity portfolios are expected to be higher-risk pools than the fixed-income pools in so far as they are expected to demonstrate higher volatility in their valuations.
+- 2.3.1 The Active Global Equities Pool contains a number of managers, due to the expected high allocation to this asset class.
+Multiple managers are utilised to diversify manager risk and to ensure against over-concentration with a single provider.
+The focus of the pool is to invest in global equities which are constituents of the MSCI All-Country World Index or similar global index.
+Each manager is permitted some flexibility to invest a small portion of its overall portfolio in equity from countries outside the MSCI All-Country World Index, or in cash, when deemed desirable by the investment manager. - 2.3.2 The pool seeks to generate returns which are in excess of those generated by the global market benchmark. - 2.3.3 The Active Global Equity Pool seeks to earn long-term returns by allocating its assets to a well-diversified mix of global equities.
+Equity portfolios are expected to be higher-risk pools than the fixed-income pools, in so far as they are expected to demonstrate higher volatility in their valuations.
 During shorter periods of time, it is quite possible for the portfolio to produce lower returns than the risk-reducing asset pools (bonds/cash).
 Therefore the equity portfolio is particularly appropriate for Funds which choose to invest monies with a longer-term horizon, and therefore should serve as one of the main sources of long-term portfolio growth.

-2.2.8 The pool is permitted to purchase foreign exchange-type derivatives such as forwards, but only for the purpose of hedging or in respect of the settlement of equity transactions/dividend receipts which are in currencies other than Sterling.
+2.3.4 The pool is permitted to purchase foreign exchange-type derivatives such as forwards, but only for the purpose of hedging, cost-effective exposure to countries within the Index, or in respect of the settlement of equity transactions/ dividend receipts which are in currencies other than Sterling.
+Managers may also purchase derivatives for the purpose of gaining exposure to countries within the Index in a cost-effective manner; these exposures, however, are strictly controlled.
 Short selling of stocks is not permitted.

-2.3 Emerging Market Equities Pool
+2.4 Active Emerging Market Equities Pool

-- 2.3.1 The pool seeks to generate returns which are in excess of those generated by the Emerging Market benchmark. - 2.3.2 The Emerging Market Equities Pool seeks to earn long-term returns by allocating its assets to a diversified mix of equity held in companies operating within Emerging Markets, as defined by the MSCI Emerging Market Index.
-The Pool seeks to provide structural exposure to Emerging Markets to compliment the exposures which may be obtained through the Global and U.K. Equity Pools which focus on the Developed World.
+- 2.4.1 The Active Emerging Market Equities Pool seeks to earn long-term returns by allocating its assets to a diversified mix of equity held in companies operating within emerging markets as defined by the MSCI Emerging Market Index or equivalent index.
+The pool seeks to provide structural exposure to emerging markets to complement the exposures which may be obtained through the Active Global and Active UK Equity Pool which focus on the developed world.
 During shorter periods of time, it is quite possible for the portfolio to produce lower returns than the risk-reducing asset pools (bonds/cash).
-Therefore this portfolio is particularly appropriate for Funds which choose to invest monies with a longer-term horizon, and therefore should serve as one of the main sources of long-term portfolio growth. - 2.3.3 The pool is permitted to purchase foreign exchange-type derivatives such as forwards, but only for the purpose of hedging or in respect of the settlement of equity transactions/dividend receipts which are in currencies other than Sterling.
+Therefore this portfolio is particularly appropriate for Funds which choose to invest monies with a longer-term horizon, and therefore should serve as one of the main sources of long-term portfolio growth. - 2.4.2 The Active Emerging Market Equities Pool seeks to generate returns which are in excess of those generated by the emerging market benchmark. - 2.4.3 The pool is permitted to purchase foreign exchange-type derivatives such as forwards, but only for the purpose of hedging, cost-effective exposure to countries within the Index, or in respect of the settlement of equity transactions/ dividend receipts which are in currencies other than Sterling.
+Managers may also purchase derivatives for the purpose of gaining exposure to countries within the Index in a cost-effective manner; these exposures, however, are strictly controlled.
 Short selling of stocks is not permitted.

-2.4 Global Passive Equity Pool
+2.5 Passive Global Equity Pool